HowToDoInJava

 </dependency>

-Dependencies with system are similar to ones with scope provided.
-The only difference is system dependencies are not retrieved from remote repository.
-They are present under project’s subdirectory and are referred from there.
-See external dependency for more detail.
+Dependencies with system scope are similar to ones with scope provided.
+The only difference is system dependencies are not retrieved from the remote repository.
+They are present under the project’s subdirectory and are referred from there.
+See external dependency for more details.

 <dependency>